John Wollaston Anglican Community School

 John Wollaston Anglican Community School is an independent Anglican co-educational primary and secondary day school, located in Camillo, Perth, Western Australia.

-The school was founded in 1989 and offers K-12 education.
-The school contains over 1,000 students with four different house groups, Hale (blue), Charter (green), Scott (yellow), Ramsden (red).
+The school was founded in 1989 and offers Pre-K-12 education.
+The school contains over 1,300 students with four different house groups, Hale (blue), Charter (green), Scott (yellow), Ramsden (red).
 In 2014, a new technology centre was opened.

 The current Head of School is Tim Russell.
 The school is named in honour of John Ramsden Wollaston.